individkid/sculpt/README.md

 --normal change roller mode to rotate around normal to clicked facet through pierce point
 --parallel change roller mode to translate parallel to the normal to the pierced facet
 --scale change roller mode to scale with clicked point fixed
---rotate change mouse mode to tip target from focal point to pierce point
+--rotate change mouse mode to tip target from pierce point to cursor point
 --tanget change mouse mode to translate parallel to clicked facet
 --translate change mouse mode to translate parallel to picture plane
 --session change transform target to all observed facets